 Wellness and health promotion is an emerging principle.*

 Naturopathic medicine has a long and venerable history, stretching from the origins of "nature cure" in 19th century Europe to the science-based flowering of today.
-The tenets of healthy living--whole foods, sunlight, exercise, joie de vivre--haven't changed much over the years, and some foundational historical works have also been included.
+The tenets of healthy living--whole foods, sunlight, exercise, joie de vivre--haven't changed much over the years, and foundational historical works have also been included.

 *Pizzorno JE, Snider P, and Katzinger J. Naturopathic Medicine.
 In Fundamentals of Complementary and Alternative Medicine.
 St. Louis: Saunders Elsevier, 2011.